Take a Peek Into a Remote Classroom

 The GMS Remote Learning Program

-Beginning Monday, March 16 through Friday, April 10, GMS is enacting a Remote Learning Plan in accordance with our closure plan to response to COVID-19.
+Beginning Monday, March 16, GMS enacted a Remote Learning Plan in accordance with our closure plan to response to COVID-19.

 Our Remote Learning Plan is designed to create a structured school day for GMS students during the school closure.
-Teachers deliver lessons through Google Classroom, which is familiar to students.
-We follow a regular school day schedule on Monday-Friday from 8:45 am - 3:00 pm.
+Teachers deliver lessons through Google Classroom and Zoom.
+We follow a semi-regular school day schedule on Monday-Friday from 8:45 am - 3:00 pm.

-Teachers introduce lessons by video for each class they teach, and are available every school day to work with students individually and in small groups.
+Teachers introduce lessons by video and live instruction for each class they teach, and are available every school day to work with students individually and in small groups.
 The goals of our plan are to:

 Provide structure and predictability, both because these are comforting in times of stress, and because it will help students to focus and learn.

-Provide as much connection as possible by using video each day so students can see their teachers, and by having set times when teachers are available to students in real-time (by chat, email, video, etc.)
+Provide as much connection as possible by using Zoom meetings and video each day so students can see their teachers, and by having set times when teachers are available to students in real-time (by chat, email, video, etc.)

 Provide student collaboration where appropriate.